-Data Analysis: How do I conduct research using qualitative and quantitative methods of data analysis?
+Data Analysis: How do I conduct quantitative and qualitative analysis?
 (5 ECTS)

-These courses build on the academic skills courses of Year 1, and invite students to practise the academic skills required to successfully complete the BSc in Political Science/ International Relations and Organisations.
-At the core, these courses teach students to apply their knowledge and understanding, form judgments, and communicate their findings.
+These courses build on the academic skills courses of Year 1, and allow students to practise the academic skills required to successfully complete the BSc in Political Science/ International Relations and Organisations.
+These courses teach students to apply their knowledge and understanding, form judgments, and communicate their findings.

 Semester 2: Data Analysis

-The main objective of the Data Analysis course is to teach students how to implement a research design (as developed during the first semester course Skills: Research Design).
+The main objective of the Data Analysis course is to teach students how to conduct the empirical phase of a research project.
 This will be done by conducting small research projects using quantitative and qualitative data.
+The literature review and theoretical framework developed during Research Design in semester 1 serve as a starting point.
 The analyses of the data result in written reports.
 Moreover, this course trains students in giving academic presentations.

-Objective 1: Acquire knowledge and understanding of the criteria for conducting sound qualitative and quantitative research.
+Objective 1: Students have knowledge about and insight into the criteria for sound empirical quantitative and qualitative research.

-Objective 2: Conduct qualitative and quantitative research and report on this in writing and during an oral presentation.
+Objective 2: Students are able to conduct qualitative and quantitative research and report on this in writing and during an oral presentation.

 Mode of instruction

-Lecture during week 1, followed by weekly seminars and individual meetings with tutor
+Lecture during week 1, weekly seminars, and (optional) individual meetings with instructor

 Digital learning environment.